mnr/writing-wip/dimensions_living_book/remotemonitor.md

 I made my fortune in high-technology and approach new technology with enthusiasm and optimism.
 I've worked on projects that have changed society and industry.
 I look with admiration at the emergence of new technologies and the thrill of the youngsters introducing this new round of world-changers.

 However, I've become a skeptic.
-Simply--the creators of these devices are clueless about what it takes to bring Greta closer to her family.
+Simply&mdash;the creators of these devices are clueless about what it takes to bring Greta closer to her family.

 ## Reading to Greta